cisco-ie/Pipedown/README.md

 #### Current Limitations:

-Currently for monitoring multiple links, each link needs to have its own source ip address.
+- For monitoring multiple links, each link needs to have its own source ip address.
+- The link to the internet must be a BGP connection, the monitored link can be either BGP/IS-IS

 ### Vagrant

-For an easy Pipedown-in-a-box demonstration, please refer to the [vagrant](https://github.com/cisco-ie/Pipedown/tree/master/vagrant) directory.
+For an easy Pipedown-in-a-box demonstration, please refer to the [vagrant directory](https://github.com/cisco-ie/Pipedown/tree/master/vagrant).
 Here you will be able to download a fully functional vagrant environment that has Pipedown up and running already.
-This demonstration uses concepts that can be better understood by consulting the IOS XR tutorials: https://xrdocs.github.io/application-hosting/tutorials/.
+This demonstration uses concepts that can be better understood by consulting the IOS-XR tutorials: https://xrdocs.github.io/application-hosting/tutorials/.

 ## Usage
+The following steps are to be done in a IOS-XR container.
+If you need help getting started with containers and IOS-XR: [App-hosting](https://xrdocs.github.io/application-hosting/tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app/)

 Step 1: Clone this repo and cd into Pipedown